johntango/aiax-conf/README.md

 # AI & AX Design Conference Web App
+Working with Stripe Test and Prisma Studio for viewing DB

-f you need a CNAME configured for your domain, you are welcome to set an ALIAS for @ instead of the current CNAME record.
+If you need a CNAME configured for your domain, you are welcome to set an ALIAS for @ instead of the current CNAME record.
 Please change the CNAME record to ALIAS.
 - Having logged into the Namecheap account, go to your Domain List -> click "Manage" next to the bathparade.com domain -> the "Advanced DNS" tab -> the "Host Records" section.

 - Then click on your CNAME record with the host name "@"and change it to following :